Glenelg tram line: Extension to Adelaide Entertainment Centre

 A$100 million extension to the Adelaide Entertainment Centre was announced in the 2008 South Australian Budget.
 Planning commenced soon after and the state cabinet approved the extension in November 2008.

+In 2009, six surplus Citadis 302 trams were purchased from Metro Ligero.

 Construction work began on 11 May 2009.

 Testing began in February 2010 and the extension opened on 22 March 2010.

 Extension to East End

 After a lobbying campaign from businesses and institutions located in the area, a $50 million project to construct a one-kilometre branch along the eastern section of North Terrace was announced in the 2016 South Australian Budget.
 The extension enabled the creation of shuttle service between the old Royal Adelaide Hospital and the Adelaide Entertainment Centre.
 Services operate every ten minutes.
 An expansion of the project was also announced in December 2016.
 This saw a 100-metre northern spur line constructed from North Terrace on King William Road.
 The intention was to avoid modifying the North Terrace-King William Road intersection twice - once for the East End extension, then again if future northernbound expansion goes ahead - by combining all the work into a single program.
 Three new trams were ordered.
 The changes resulted in an extra $20 million being added to the budget for the project.

 The eastern branch includes three new stops on North Terrace to service the South Australian Museum, University of Adelaide and Ayers House, while the northern branch will include a single stop on King William Road to service Elder Park and the Riverbank precinct.

 A tender to design and construct the project was called in December 2016.
 Preliminary works commenced in July 2017, with major works commencing in October, and are expected to be completed by early 2018.
 In August 2017, it was revealed that the planned rail junction at the North Terrace-King William Road intersection would be altered, disallowing trams to turn left onto King William Road from North Terrace.
 Further controversy arose in late 2017 when it was revealed that trams would also not be able to turn right onto North Terrace from King William Street, disallowing future services from Glenelg to continue directly to East End and beyond.

+In 2017, three surplus Citadis 302 trams were purchased from Metro Ligero.

 Originally expected to be completed in early 2018, electrical faults pushed the opening date back to July 2018, while signalling faults uncovered during testing weeks before the scheduled opening date of 29 July further delayed the project.
 In addition, the company responsible for construction entered voluntary administration in August 2018.

 The extension was opened on 13 October 2018, with services running Glenelg to Royal Adelaide Hospital, with limited peak services continuing to Entertainment Centre, and Entertainment Centre to Botanic Gardens.
 A route running from Glenelg to Festival Plaza runs only on weekends and Adelaide Oval event days.